-Towards the end of the worship service, we sing a Hymn of Discipleship.
+Towards the end of the worship service, we sing a final hymn.
 During the singing of this hymn, we invite those who wish to join SJBC to come to the front and speak to our Senior Minister or another minister of the day.

 We receive members in the following three ways:

 - Profession of faith in Jesus Christ (followed by baptism at a later time)

 - Transfer of membership from another church (no baptism required, no matter your prior church tradition)

 - Statement of previous church membership (no baptism required, no matter your prior church affiliation)

 As you consider membership at SJBC, please read our church covenant.
 It articulates the commitments we make to each other as a part of the faith community.
 If you have additional questions, call the church office (704-333-5428, ext.
 11) to speak with one of the ministers.